Senior lecturer at the Department of Computer Science, Loughborough University, UK.

 I am working on projects with colleagues from various disciplines, and with industrial partners, and have experience in leading and delivering data science and AI projects with companies.
 For example in the last couple of years, I led the development of: an information retrieval system (developed Natural Language Processing methods) for CareIS Ltd; a large data classification system for Laser Optical Engineering Ltd (developed clustering and classification machine learning methods); and a biometrics system for Secure Socialising Ltd.

-In collaboration with the Nottingham Trent University Business School, we delivered a research/consultancy project for the Government Equality Office (GEO), where I led a work-package on the design and development of advanced Natural Language Processing (NLP) algorithms for analysing large and noisy textual data collected from a large-scale national survey.
+I have also delivered a research/consultancy project for the Government Equality Office (GEO), where I led a work-package on the design and development of advanced Natural Language Processing (NLP) algorithms for analysing large and noisy textual data collected from a large-scale national survey.

 I’m a member of IEEE Computer Society, IEEE Computational Intelligence Society, and several IEEE communities including the Big Data Community, Cloud Computing Community, and Internet of Things Community; and member of the BCS-IRSG (Information Retrieval Specialist Group), and ACM-SIGIR (Special Interest Group in Information Retrieval).